vyiyao/coredocs_yyy/openpublishing/corefx/getting-started/overview.md

 **Cross-platform support** is a requirement of many developers today.
 It's important to use the platform that has the characteristics required by the application, which, in turn, can run on the platform required by users or perhaps is prescribed by corporate policy.
+For all of these, we need a cross-platform runtime.

 **Open Source** because it has proven to be the best possible way to enable a larger set of platforms, supported by community contribution.